17 Summer Research Internships for High School Students

 Eligibility:

-Juniors and seniors residing in Baltimore City and the metro area, who have a strong passion and interest in science and medicine, are from underrepresented groups, and have an academically strong background are eligible for the in-person program.
+Juniors and seniors residing in Baltimore City and the metro area from underrepresented groups are eligible for the in-person program.

-If you’re inclined to conduct research in the field of history or are looking to build your knowledge base in American history, you should consider applying to this internship.
-The Student Historian internship program offers a chance to put the New York Historical Society's resources to use to conduct research and showcase your scholarly work with innovative digital projects.
-As an intern, you will participate in informative sessions with experienced professionals, where you can get valuable insight into the world of museums, libraries, digital humanities, and history.
-You will also work on your collaborative skills as you’ll be working closely with peers to enhance your historical analysis, communication, and digital media abilities.
-You will also actively participate in hands-on activities designed to deepen your knowledge of American history and the digital humanities.
+If you’re inclined to conduct research in history or are looking to build your knowledge base in American history, you should consider applying to this internship.
+This internship offers a chance to use the New York Historical Society's resources to conduct research and create digital projects.
+As an intern, you will participate in sessions with professionals, where you will gain valuable insight into museums, libraries, digital humanities, and history.
+You will work closely with peers to enhance your historical analysis, communication, and digital media abilities.
+You will also participate in activities designed to deepen your knowledge of American history and the digital humanities.

 Program dates: October - June.